Information for Supervisor of FWS Student

 - A FWS student must maintain at least half-time enrollment at RCC (6 credits per semester) in order to remain eligible.
 FWS employment eligibility will be terminated if the student graduates, withdraws, drop below half-time enrollment or is dismissed from the college.
 Federal regulations prohibit students from working during scheduled class times.
 A student may be permitted to work between terms and on breaks (as long as the college is open and they will be supervised).

 - A student cannot be paid out of the Federal Work Study funds for any hours worked over the awarded time.
 It will be the supervisor’s responsibility for payment of wages for hours worked over the awarded time.

 - Timesheets should be signed no later than the first day of each month (or the last work day prior to the first day of the month).
-Timesheets are due in the Financial Aid Office on the first day of the month and will not be accepted without your signature and that of the student.
-Student ID number must be used in place of the Social Security Number on the timesheet.
+Timesheets must be turned in by the 5th of each month.
+Timesheets turned in after 12pm on the 9th day will result in a delay in your pay causing you to be paid a month later.
+Timesheets will not be accepted without your signature and that of the student.
+Student ID number must be used as the Employee number on the timesheet.